AntCPLab/OpenCoral/README.md

 The section on offline phases will then explain how to benchmark the offline phases required for the SPDZ protocol.
-Running the online phase outputs the amount of offline material required, which allows to compute the preprocessing time for a particulor computation.
+Running the online phase outputs the amount of offline material required, which allows to compute the preprocessing time for a particular computation.

 #### Requirements
  - GCC 5 or later (tested with 8.2) or LLVM/clang 5 or later (tested with 7)